RESIST COVID/TAKE 6!

 “We’ve all been impacted by COVID-19.
 It's an ecological health crisis of epic proportions—an international disaster,” Weems says.
 “And yet we have indisputable evidence that people of color have been disproportionately impacted.
 The death toll in these communities is staggering.
 This fact affords the nation an unprecedented opportunity to address the impact of social and economic inequality in real time.
 Denial does not solve a problem.
 And I thought, ‘How can I use my art and my voice as a way of underscoring what’s possible and bring the general public into a conversation, into heightened awareness of this problem to better the community in which I live?’”

-Weems is an internationally renowned artist who has used multiple mediums (photography, video, digital imagery, text, fabric, and more) to explore intersecting themes of sexism, class, race, family, and community, and the consequences of power.
-For Weems, her artistic practice, with its insistence on both technical achievement and radical empathy, creates space for community dialogue and catalytic social engagement.
-She declares, “My responsibility as an artist is to...make art, beautiful and powerful, that adds and reveals; to beautify the mess of a messy world, to heal the sick and feed the helpless; to shout bravely from the roof-tops and storm barricaded doors and voice the specifics of our historic moment.”
+Weems is an internationally renowned artist who has used multiple mediums (photography, video, digital imagery, text, fabric, and more) to explore intersecting themes of sexism, class, race, family, community, and the consequences of power.
+For Weems, her artistic approach, with its insistence on both technical achievement and radical empathy, creates space for community dialogue and catalytic social engagement.
+She declares, “My responsibility as an artist is to . . . make art, beautiful and powerful, that adds and reveals; to beautify the mess of a messy world; to heal the sick and feed the helpless; to shout bravely from the rooftops and storm-barricaded doors and voice the specifics of our historic moment.”
 Her activism in her community is thus an extension of her art, and vice versa, with a criticality, incisiveness, and urgency all its own.

 Weems hopes RESIST COVID/ TAKE 6! will be meaningful in both its immediate messaging and in prompting a larger dialogue about the pandemic and its long-term consequences for those most severely affected.
 “I’m not a policy-maker.
 I’m not a politician.
 I’m a citizen concerned about what’s going on in my community,” she says.
 “This coronavirus isn’t going away anytime soon, and neither are the underlying issues affecting people of color that it has made even more apparent.”